OVERVIEW

 Beyond this, I custom coded CSS animations outside of the capabilities of the Bricks Builder options as per the previous usability testing requests to enhance user engagement without compromising performance.

-To reduce the risk of data loss and increase in creation performance, I created a temporary backup site using Digital Ocean's hosting services with a greater RAM allocation.
+To reduce the risk of data loss and increase in creation performance, a temporary backup site using Digital Ocean's hosting services was needed.

 The final site showed major improvements in both usability testing and brand coherence.
 Load times were faster, the visual hierarchy was clearer, and the structure now supports seamless integration of future podcast and editorial content as YEN continues to expand.